 Putting a pillow under your patients’ feet helps them push down, making it easier for you to pull them up.

 Never clasp the underarm to move the patient.
-This may cause injury to the shoulder (i.e., dislocation).
+This may cause injury to the shoulder (for example, dislocation).